tchibatron/dbeaver/Workspace-Overview.md

 * **Window** menu includes items to manage the look of DBeaver window: show/hide and minimize/maximize views and editors, display bars, split editors, and manage other preferences.
 * **Help** menu contains links to information and help resources, as well as menu items to check the version number and availability of updates.

-You can customize the menu bar and the list of menu items to display in **Window -> Customize Perspective -> Menu Visibility** tab.
+You can customize the menu bar and the list of menu items to display - this is done on **Window -> Customize Perspective -> Menu Visibility** tab.

 ### Toolbar
 The toolbar contains buttons for basic and most frequently used commands: